plast-lab/doop/docs/doop-101.md

 Our running example can be found in [Example.java](doop-101-examples/Example.java).

-We will run a simple naive analysis (`-a naive` option) on the generated jar file (`-j Example.jar` option).
+We will run a simple naive analysis (`-a naive` option) on the generated jar file (`-i Example.jar` option).
 This analysis has only a few basic rules but it's a good representative skeleton of actual analyses.
 Since Doop performs a whole program analysis, the library will be analyzed along with application code.
-We can also specify the desired JRE version of library code (`--jre 1.7` option).
+We need to specify the desired version for the library code of the platform (`--platform java_7` or `--platform android_24` option).

 ```
 #!bash
-$ ./doop -a naive -j docs/doop-101-examples/Example.jar --jre 1.7 --Xstats:none
+$ ./doop -a naive -i docs/doop-101-examples/Example.jar --platform java_7 --Xstats:none
 ```

 After the analysis has run, we can gather results by issuing queries directly to the database.